Will my body automatically be accepted into the willed body program once i sign and return the donor form?

 In the event the death occurs at home, the person finding the body should first notify their local police department and then notify the Body Bequest Office.

-What if I should move to or die outside Southeastern Michigan or in another state?
-Will the University still accept my body?
+What if i should move or die outside southeast michigan or in another state?
+Will the university still accept my body?

 Yes, however, the family and funeral director should notify the Body Bequest Office before final funeral preparations are made.
 At that time, instructions will be given to the funeral director as to how to prepare the body for teaching purposes.

 How long is a body used for teaching and what is the final disposition of the body?